arpatterson31/streaming-app/README.md

 Twitch Clone using React and Redux for the front-end application.

-API Server to store the list of streams/channels.
+API Server to store the list of streams/channels. -- handled using json-server running on localhost:3001/streams

 RTMP (Real Time Messaging Protocol) Server to handle the video stream to show to the user.